 If a device's battery is low, it will start flashing red - short flashes every 10 seconds.
 To find the device that has a low battery, turn on the alarm (night or burglar alarm) and check each device to see which one is flashing red.

-The propane gas detector will normally reach approximately 20mA when the 12V battery is on charge or maintenance charge.
-Then this consumption doesn't matter.
-If you disconnect the charger, after three days the propane gas detector will go into power saving mode and use completely negligible power.
-It does so by measuring only 4 times a day, which is enough when the device is not inhabited.
+The propane gas detector will normally draw approx. 20mA when the 12V battery is on charge or maintenance charge.
+This consumption does not mean anything.
+When the battery is not being charged, the propane gas detector will after 3 days go into power saving mode and use a negligible amount of power.
+It does this by measuring only 4 times a day, which is enough when the unit is unoccupied.

 In this context, the term "narcotic gas" is not very precise.
 What kind of gas it is is completely unknown and subject to much speculation.
 Traditional "narcotic gas alarms" are therefore equipped with a sensor that is assumed to be able to detect the relevant gases, but with a high degree of uncertainty.
 Such sensors are the main cause of false alarms and alarm systems not being used.
 It creates a false sense of security.